entertaining the italian way cooking class recipes

 -

-Slice your veggies and place on a hot griddle pan (avoid the temptation to move them around - they will naturally unstick once they begin to char).
-Once cooked, turn and allow the other side to char.
+Place your veggies in a single layer on a hot griddle pan (avoid the temptation to move them around - they will naturally unstick once they begin to char).
+Once you have nice char lines, turn and allow the other side to char.
+Cook until softened and you can easily poke a fork through.

 Finely chop all ingredients for the salsa verde and add at least ½ cup of extra virgin olive oil.
-Taste and rectify seasoning with more olive oil, salt and pepper if necessary.
+Mix well, taste and rectify seasoning with more olive oil, vinegar, salt and pepper if necessary.

 Place your charred veggies on a serving platter and drizzle your salsa verde generously on top.
 A little sprinkle of salt to finish and you have a deliciously colourful antipasti.